-Africa is a huge diverse continent and you could spend a lifetime exploring just a small corner of the vast continent.
-These are destinations that the World Vegan Travel knows and loves and are places we are (or are thinking about coming) with travellers.
+Africa is a hugely diverse continent and you could spend a lifetime exploring just a small corner of the vast continent.
+These are destinations that World Vegan Travel knows and loves and are places we are (or are thinking about coming) with travelers.
 In this first part, we covered 10 top destinations starting from A to J. In this part, we are going to cover another top 10 destinations starting from K to Z.

 Kigali, Rwanda